What Do Crickets Eat: Diet Guide

 FoodDo they eat it?Garden or home risk

-Leafy greens, carrots, potatoes, fruitYes — a favoriteCan cause real damage in vegetable gardens
+Leafy greens, carrots, potatoes, fruitYes, often readilyCan damage vegetable gardens when numbers are high

-Young shoots & flowersYesDamages seedlings and ornamental beds
+Young shoots and flowersYesCan damage seedlings and ornamental beds

-Decaying plants & fungiYesHarmless — part of natural cleanup
+Decaying plants and fungiYesUsually harmless; part of natural cleanup

-Key takeaway: outdoors, a cricket’s appetite is mostly a garden issue.
-Indoors, the concern shifts to stored food, paper, and fabric — which is why a cricket problem in a basement or closet is more than just a noise nuisance.
+Key takeaway: outdoors, a cricket’s appetite is mostly a garden or lawn issue.
+Indoors, the concern shifts to stored food, paper, cardboard, and fabric, which is why a cricket problem in a basement or closet is more than just a noise nuisance.

 Why Crickets Damage More Than Plants Indoors

-If you’re finding chew marks, small holes, or droppings on stored items, it’s worth catching the population before it grows.
+If you are finding chew marks, small holes, droppings, or live crickets around stored items, it is worth catching the population before it grows.

 Crickets Chewing Through Your Things?

-If crickets have moved indoors and started on your boxes, fabric, or stored food, two products handle most home situations:
+If crickets have moved indoors and started on boxes, fabric, or stored food, two products handle most common home situations:

 Catch them indoors